antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 Let's take a look at some of the release highlights that we expect to deliver with .NET 5.0, in November.
 This will paint a clearer picture on the improvements you'll get to take advantage of in your development process and in production.

-* Performance -- Improve [performance throughout the product](https://github.com/dotnet/runtime/pulls?page=2&q=is%3Apr+is%3Aclosed+label%3Atenet-performance) to make applications run faster and more efficiently (less cost).
-Examples:
+* Performance -- Improve [performance throughout the product](https://github.com/dotnet/runtime/pulls?page=2&q=is%3Apr+is%3Aclosed+label%3Atenet-performance) to make applications run faster and more efficiently.
    * [Regular expressions](https://devblogs.microsoft.com/dotnet/regex-performance-improvements-in-net-5/)
    * [Improve performance of `string.ToUpperInvariant`, `string.ToLowerInvariant`, `char.ToUpperInvariant`, `char.ToLowerInvariant`, and other related patterns](https://github.com/dotnet/runtime/pull/31968)
    * [Improve HTTP 1.1 performance](https://github.com/dotnet/corefx/pull/41640)